Total Visa® Unsecured Credit Card review

 |Credit One Bank® Platinum Visa® for Rebuilding Credit||23.99 percent (variable)||$75 first year, then $99 ($8.25 per month)||Earn 1% cash back rewards on eligible gas, grocery purchases and mobile phone , internet, cable and satellite TV services (Terms apply)|

 Best cards to pair with the Total Visa Unsecured Credit Card

 If you’re rebuilding your credit, it’s best to keep your finances simple.
-Instead of pairing multiple credit cards together, focus on using one card to boost your credit scores to a healthier place.
+Instead of pairing multiple credit cards together, focus on using one card to boost your credit to a healthier place.
 Once you’ve leveled up your credit, you can swap out your Total Visa card for one with a lower APR and no annual fee or even a card that earns cash back rewards.

 Bankrate’s Take—Is the Total Visa Unsecured Credit Card worth it?